brndnmtthws/brndn-io/content/posts/mind-body-gut-connection/index.md

 You've heard of the mind-body connection, and maybe also the brain-gut connection, but have you considered the interconnected mind-body-gut system?
-It might sound like I'm just stringing buzzwords together, but there's fascinating science behind how these systems influence each other.
+These systems overlap more than the language around them usually suggests.

-The term "mind-body connection" has been a staple in wellness circles for decades, while the gut-brain connection represents a more recent scientific frontier.
+The term "mind-body connection" has been a staple in wellness circles for decades.
+The gut-brain connection entered mainstream research much more recently.
 Only in the past 20-30 years have researchers begun to unravel the complex communication network between our digestive system and our brain.

-At its core, the mind-body connection represents how our thoughts and emotions affect our physical state.
+The mind-body connection is the way our thoughts and emotions affect our physical state.
 The gut-brain connection describes the bidirectional communication highway between our digestive system and central nervous system, primarily through the vagus nerve, neurotransmitters, and immune signaling pathways.
 Research shows the vagus nerve actually transmits about 80% of information from